SffeeRoro233/AXION/SECURITY.md

 Axion MAC is the macOS edition of Axion.

-The first macOS version is currently available as a pre-release and is still being tested.
+The first macOS version is currently available as a pre-release and is still undergoing compatibility and stability testing.

 ---